davidusb-geek/emhass/README.md

 # Then publish teh results of dayahead
 curl -i -H 'Content-Type:application/json' -X POST -d {} http://localhost:5000/action/publish-data
 ```
-*Note, that the published entities from the publish-data action will not update the entities current state.
-To update its state another publish would have to run later when the current time matched the next values timestamp.*
-*See examples bellow for more information for methods to achieve this.*
+*Note, the published entities from the publish-data action will not automatically update the entities current state (current state being used to check when to turn on and off appliances via Home Assistant automatons).
+To update the EMHASS entities state, another publish would have to be re-run later when the current time matches the next values timestamp (E.g every 30 minutes).
+See examples bellow for methods to automate the publish-action.*

 #### continual_publish *(EMHASS Automation)*
 As discussed in [Common for any installation method - option 2](#option-2-emhass-automate-publish), setting `continual_publish` to `true` in the configuration saves the output of the optimization into the `data_path/entities` folder *(a .json file for each sensor/entity)*.
-A constant loop (in `freq` minutes) will run, observe the .json files in that folder, and publish the saved files periodically (updating the current state of the entity with date.now and the saved timestamps).
+A constant loop (in `freq` minutes) will run, observe the .json files in that folder, and publish the saved files periodically (updating the current state of the entity by comparing date.now with the saved data value timestamps).

 For users that wish to run multiple different optimizations, you can set the runtime parameter: `publish_prefix` to something like: `"mpc_"` or `"dh_"`.
 This will generate unique entity_id names per optimization and save these unique entities as separate files in the folder.
 All the entity files will then be updated when the next loop iteration runs.
 If a different `freq` integer was passed as a runtime parameter in an optimization, the `continual_publish` loop will be based on the lowest `freq` saved.
 An example: